Probabilistic Control and Majorization of Optimal Control: Majorizing-Minimizing of Optimal Control problems

-Second we emphasize explicitly that the fixed point iterations correspond with a series of policy sequences, say $\{\underline{\pi}_{T-1}^g\}$, each occupying the set of policy densities.
-The sequence can be initialised with the uniform on $\mathcal{U}$.
-It is therefore tempting to interpret the functions in $\underline{\pi}_{T-1}^g$ as probability densities.
+{\begin{remark} The associated fixed point iteration takes place in the extended optimization space spanned by the parametrized trajectory densities.
+The fact that we can establish an MM principle is a direct result of this extended optimization space.
+It is therefore tempting to interpret the functions, $\underline{\pi}_{T-1}^g$, as probability densities.
 From a technical point of view such an interpretation is irrelevant.
-Though here we argue that one may interpret each iterate policy as a set of belief functions that express our uncertainty about the underlying deterministic solution.
-Put differently, we argue the sequences give expression to our diminishing epistemic uncertainty about the deterministic solution of (\ref{eq:SOC}) either (\ref{eq:RSOC}).
+Though here we argue that one may interpret each iterate policy sequence as a set of belief functions that express our diminishing epistemic uncertainty about the underlying deterministic solution of (\ref{eq:SOC}) either (\ref{eq:RSOC}). \end{remark}

-Finally it is interesting to note that the mode-covering M-projection is related to the risk-seeking RSOC problem where the closed-loop distribution will be more evenly spread.
-That whilst the mode-seeking I-projection is related to SOC.
+\begin{remark} It is interesting to note that the mode-covering M-projection is related to the risk-seeking RSOC problem where the closed-loop density will be more evenly spread.
+That whilst the mode-seeking I-projection is related to SOC. \end{remark}}